codebyfredrik/technigo-music-site-styled-components/README.md

 Before I started to code I divided the UI into smaller UI elements to get an mental idea of what kind of React components I would need for the project.

-When it comes to styling of the project I decided to use Styled components for a couple of reasons:
+When it comes to styling of the project I decided to use Styled Components for a couple of reasons:

 - Generates unique class names for styles
 - Dynamic styling is possible with properties or a global theme